tsuyoshi-otake/otak-zen/README.md

 ---

 This project provides the VS Code extension "otak-zen".
 The extension adds a customizable status bar button to VS Code.
 When clicked, it launches a Webview displaying "Zen Time".
 The Webview content is defined in `src/zen.html` and dynamically renders a serene scene of fish swimming, creating a meditative atmosphere with interactive elements.
-The extension supports both English and Japanese (日本語) languages.

 ![](images/otak-zen.gif)

 ## Key Features
 - **Status Bar Display**
   A button labeled "禅" appears in the bottom right corner.
 The tooltip shows current settings and provides quick access to configuration.
-- **Language Support**
-  Fully supports both English and Japanese languages, following your VS Code language settings.
 - **Webview Display**
   When triggered, the extension (as managed in `src/extension.ts`) opens a Webview which loads the content from `src/zen.html`.
   - Uses HTML5 canvas to render dynamic animations of fish.